EuroLeague Championship Game

 The EuroLeague Championship Game is the championship basketball final of the EuroLeague competition.
 The EuroLeague is the highest level tier, and most important professional competition of club basketball in Europe.
 Over the years, the EuroLeague's Championship Game, has also previously been known as the EuroLeague Final, the EuroLeague Finals, the EuroLeague Grand Final, and the EuroLeague Grand Finale.

 Real Madrid have won the EuroLeague championship on 11 occasions, more than any other club, with its most recent victory coming in 2023.
-Fenerbahçe of Istanbul, is the current holder of the EuroLeague championship, as of 2025.
+Olympiacos of Greece, is the current holder of the EuroLeague championship, as of 2026.